Windscribe Free: Ranked #50 out of 99 VPNs that we tested

 Platforms & Devices

-You can also install it at router level, and there’s no limit on the number of simultaneous connections you can have, although a router install would drain your data cap far too quickly.
+You can also install Windscribe at router level, and there’s no limit on the number of simultaneous connections you can have, although a router install on your home network would drain your data cap far too quickly.

 Games Consoles & Streaming Devices

 These are really easy to download and install from Windscribe’s website so you can be up and running in just a matter of seconds.